 Examples of Non-Operating Revenues are Interest Income from Fixed Deposit, Dividend on Investments, Profit from sale of Investments, profit on the sale of old furniture, profit from the sale of machinery, Interest on Income tax refunds, etc.

-- Operating Revenue is one of the most important revenue for any business as the company earns its main profit from these core activities.
-A business’s major portion of assets is invested to earn from the core activities.
-The businesses register themselves with the Registrar with their main operating activities which they undertake.
-They need to intimate with the registrar in case there is any change in the main operations of the business.
+- Operating Revenue is one of the most critical revenue for any business as the company earns its main profit from these core activities.
+A business’s significant portion of assets is invested to earn from the core activities.
+The businesses register themselves with the Registrar with their main operating activities, which they undertake.
+They need to intimate with the registrar in case there is any change in the primary operations of the business.

-- Since the business’s major assets are invested in the operating activities, therefore, it is of high importance to earn a high Operating Income as the business major expenses have to be incurred from those revenues earned by the businesses.
-To earn it there is n number of operating, non-operating expenses incurred by the businesses.
-To recover those expenses to run the businesses in profit with better returns to the owners it is very important for the businesses to earn higher operating revenue.
+- Since the business’s significant assets are invested in the operating activities, therefore, it is of high importance to earn a high Operating Income as the considerable business expenses have to be incurred from those revenues earned by the businesses.
+To earn it, there is n number of operating, non-operating expenses incurred by the businesses.
+To recover those expenses to run the businesses in profit with better returns to the owners, the businesses need to earn higher operating revenue.

-- They are of high importance to the stakeholders of the business, as they take a key decision of future growth.
-Their decision would be clearly on the basis of whether the business is capable of earning revenue or it is good to move out of the business if there is not much growth in the business.
+- They are of high importance to the stakeholders of the business, as they take a crucial decision of future growth.
+Their decision would be based on whether the business is capable of earning revenue, or it is good to move out of the business if there is not much growth in the business.

-- The business growth is also measured on the basis of the increase or decrease of the Operating Income.
-As higher operating revenue would indicate that the business is doing good in its core activities whereas a fall in the revenue would create concerns in the heads of the stakeholder and owners of the business whether to continue with the business or to invest in some other opportunities.
+- The business growth is also measured based on the increase or decrease of the Operating Income as higher operating revenue would indicate that the business is doing good in its core activities.
+In contrast, a fall in revenue would create concerns among the stakeholder and business owners.
+E.g., whether to continue with the business or to invest in some other opportunities;

-This has been a guide to Operating Revenue and its definition.
-Here we discuss how does operating revenue work along with examples, importance and its differences from non-operating revenue.
+This article has been a guide to Operating Revenue and its definition.
+Here we discuss how does operating revenue work along with examples, importance, and its differences from non-operating revenue.
 You may learn more about financing from the following articles –